 For Full Conference Attendance:

-Medscape, LLC designates this this other activity for a maximum of 25.25 AMA PRA Category 1 Credit(s)™.
+Medscape, LLC designates this live activity for a maximum of 25.25 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Awarded 25.25 contact hour(s) of nursing continuing professional development for RNs and APNs; final contact hours in the area of pharmacology will be posted on the conference platform.
+Awarded 25.25 contact hour(s) of nursing continuing professional development for RNs and APNs; 8.75 contact hours are in the area of pharmacology.

 This activity was planned by and for the healthcare team, and learners will receive 25.25 Interprofessional Continuing Education (IPCE) credit for learning and change.